gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 If the joining node is authorized to join the multicast group, it receives from the AS an Access Token bound with a proof-of-possession key.
 After that, the joining node provides the Group Manager with the Access Token.
 This step involves the opening of a secure communication channel between the joining node and the Group Manager, in case they have not already established one.

-Finally, the joining node accesses the join endpoint at the Group Manager, so starting the join process to become a member of the multicast group.
+Finally, the joining node accesses the join endpoint at the Group Manager, so starting the join process to become a member of the OSCORE multicast group.
 A same Access Token can authorize the joining node to access multiple groups under the same Group Manager.
 In such a case, the joining node sequentially performs multiple join processes with the Group Manager, separately for each multicast group to join and by accessing the respective join endpoint.

 The AS is not necessarily expected to release Access Tokens for any other purpose than accessing join resources on registered Group Managers.
 However, the AS may be configured also to release Access Tokens for accessing resources at members of multicast groups.